|Business & Management Certificate/AAS Degree|

 •Customer Service Representative - Provides customer service by providing product and equipment knowledge; responding to customer requests; responding to customer inquiries

 Description: The Management Certificate is designed to prepare individuals who desire to work in the mid-level management positions.
 Courses are designed to include the business essentials and also emphasize the skill sets needed for effective management and communication in the work environment.
-The ten courses (30 credits) provide instruction in the background and knowledge necessary for students to develop the judgment skills they must exercise as business managers.
-Beginning Fall 2016, this certificate has been updated to eight courses (24 credits); see Programming Sequence Guides for details.
+The eight courses (24 credits) provide instruction in the background and knowledge necessary for students to develop the judgment skills they must exercise as business managers.
+Beginning Fall 2016, this certificate has been changed from ten courses to eight courses (24 credits); see Programming Sequence Guides for details.
 These courses can be applied towards the Business A.A.S. degree.

 The Management Certificate focuses on communication, finances, legal issues, basic marketing and management principles that develop leadership and supervision skills.
 Most careers often lead to Management level positions.